jensonp/project-steam-engine/backend-deep-dive-fixed.md

 **How this applies to the backend**:

-- `recommender.service.ts` methods like `getSimilarGames` are called thousands of times during scoring.
+- `recommender.​service.​ts` methods like `get​Similar​Games` are called thousands of times during scoring.
 TurboFan JIT-compiles them after ~100 invocations.
-- `Map.get()` calls in hot loops get inline-cached: V8 remembers the Map's internal shape and generates a direct memory offset read instead of a hash table lookup.
+- `Map.​get()` calls in hot loops get inline-cached: V8 remembers the Map's internal shape and generates a direct memory offset read instead of a hash table lookup.

 #### 15.1.2 Hidden Classes (Shapes / Maps)